The blue Roebling Suspension Bridge spans the Ohio River in springtime with views of Smale Park

 Where to eat at The Banks

-With all the activities that you'll be doing, you're probably wondering about the restaurants at the Banks, Cincinnati.
+With all the activities that you'll be doing, you're probably wondering about the restaurants and dining scene at the Banks.
 If you haven't caught on, there's plenty of variety in that regard, as well.
 Taste of Belgium is always a hit, offering up traditional Belgian waffles and hosting one of the best brunch spots in Cincinnati–get the chicken and waffles!
 If something a little more low-key is in your wheelhouse Jefferson Social has some excellent burritos in a relaxed, family-friendly sports bar vibe right on the main drag.

 The Filson sits right in the heart of The Banks with a 10,000-foot restaurant that offers up an eclectic new American menu with creative burgers, pizza, and tasty shareables.
 The interactive mural dubbed "The Wall of Wonder" is a must-see that guides you through the city's history via various pieces of local memorabilia.